 The SCHS Mission Statement

 The primary purpose of the Sappington-Concord Historical Society is to research, collect, and preserve historical records and artifacts with an emphasis on the Sappington-Concord area of South St. Louis County in the state of Missouri, then to share those collections and information through displays, publications and presentations in any medium or event, including educational opportunities for both adults and children.
-We strive to bring the joy and insight of history to as many people as possible and to touch them in a way that brings the joy and insights of history to them personally.
+We strive to share the joy and insight of history with as many people as possible and to touch them in a way that brings the joy and insights of history to them personally.

 The SCHS Invitation

 If you enjoy history, fun, and good fellowship, we invite you to join us.
 Whether you live in the Sappington-Concord area, or just have some connection to the area, we would love to have you as a member!
 Join us today!
 We will all make history together!
 For information by email, go to the Contact page.
 Or call for more information: Stephen Hanpeter 314-918-1617.